software-students-spring2025/4-containers-codeshadow/README.md

      SECRET_KEY=<your_secret_key>
      ```
    - Copy the .env file within your web-app folder and paste it into the .env folder
-   - Note: You should have two .env files one in web-app folder and one in root directory 4-containers-codeshadow
+   - Note: You should have two .env files, one in the web-app folder and one in the root directory 4-containers-codeshadow

 3. Build and start the containers:
    ```bash